Introduction to Statistics

 - select and use appropriate statistical methods in the analysis of simple datasets;

 - understand and interpret output from statistical analyses; and

 - present findings based on statistical analysis in a clear, concise and understandable manner.

 Who the course is intended for

 This course is intended for students who require a basic knowledge of the common statistical methods used in medical research.
 Previous computing experience is not required.
-The computer practical session on the last day will use Stata, so a basic knowledge, as provided by the 'Introduction to Stata' course, would be advantageous but is not necessary.
+Computer practicals will use Stata, so a basic knowledge (as provided by the 'Introduction to Stata' course) would be advantageous but is not necessary.